A complete derived invariant and silting theory for graded gentle algebras: Abstract

 \section{Abstract}

-We show that among the derived equivalent classes of homologically smooth and proper graded gentle algebras there is only one class whose perfect derived category does not admit silting objects.
-This allows us to construct a family of examples where a pre-silting object cannot be completed into a silting object.
+We confirm a conjecture by Lekili and Polishchuk that the geometric invariants which they construct for homologically smooth graded (not necessarily proper) gentle algebras form a complete derived invariant.
+Hence, we obtain a complete invariant of triangle equivalences for partially wrapped Fukaya categories of graded surfaces with stops.

-As another application we confirm a conjecture by Lekili and Polishchuk that the geometric invariants which they construct for homologically smooth and proper graded gentle algebras are a complete derived invariant.
+A key ingredient of the proof is the full description of homologically smooth graded gentle algebras whose perfect derived categories admit silting objects.
+We also apply this to classify which graded gentle algebras admit pre-silting objects that are not partial silting.
+In particular, this allows us to construct a family of counterexamples to the question whether any pre-silting object in the derived category of a finite-dimensional algebra is partial silting.